nghiaho12/abc_speak/README.md

 An app I wrote to help my kid learn the alphabet.
 When the spoken letter is recognized (via mic) it will get highlighted.
-The app recognizes the NATO phonetic alphabet (https://en.wikipedia.org/wiki/NATO_phonetic_alphabet)
+The app also recognizes the NATO phonetic alphabet (https://en.wikipedia.org/wiki/NATO_phonetic_alphabet)

 For best results pronounce each letter longer than you normally would.
 For example, say "Aaaaa".

 Keyboard shorcuts
-- ESC to quit (only applies to desktop app)
+- ESC to quit (only applies to the desktop app)
-- F to toggle fullscreen (applies to dekstop and web app)
+- F to toggle fullscreen (applies to the dekstop and web app)

+Vosk (https://alphacephei.com/vosk/) is used for speech recognition.

 ![screenshot](screenshot.png)